Jan Biziel: Activism

-He was also very dynamic in the parish of the St. Martin and Nicholas cathedral.
-His own house at 3 Cieszkowskiego street quickly became a radiating center of social welfare and patriotism.
+He was also active at the parish of the St. Martin and Nicholas cathedral.
+His own house at 3 Cieszkowskiego street became a center of social welfare and patriotism.

 In 1909, he headed the County Committee of the "People's Reading Room Society".
 On his initiative, a bookshop promoting Polish language was established in Bromberg at the end of 1911, at the crossing of today's Mostowa and Jagiellońska streets.

 The same year, Biziel joined the city Popular National Union and soon became one of its leading members alongside Jan Teska (1876–1945).
 In 1914, he was one of the co-founder and representative at the supervisory board of the "Discount Bank" in Bydgoszcz.
 The role of this institution was to grant loans to peasants wrestling for land with the Prussian Colonization Commission.

 Dr. Biziel used to give many historical lectures.
 In 1917, he was granted membership to the "Poznań Honorary Committee of the Centenary of the Death of Tadeusz Kościuszko".
 One of the commemorations in November 1917, was accompanied by his speech in the premises of the Polish House, created by his late colleague Emil Warmińskiego at today's 11 Warmińskiego street.